abitj/volunteerocks/README.md

 Release Notes (what is currently working):
         Currently volunteers can sign up using their name, location, and email address.
         A volunteer can also be edited or deleted.

+How to run VolunteeRocks App:

+Go to addFunc directory

+Build the server by running the command < mvn spring-boot:run >

+Run the app using the command < spring run app.groovy >

+Go to a web browser and type in < localhost:8080 >